An

 personal circumstances and type of treatment available, that a decision can be reached.

-There is still much debate on the treatment of aneurysms between 4.0 and 5.5cms despite the large UK and North American trials indicating that there is no clear benefit.
+There is still some debate on the treatment of aneurysms between 4.0 and 5.5cms despite the large UK and North American trials indicating that there is no clear benefit.
 Looked at in another way though, there was no clear disadvantage to having the aneurysm treated at an earlier stage.
 Overall 60% of all patients in the trial would eventually require an operation so why not step in at an earlier stage?
 Taking patients with aneurysms over 5.0cms the argument is even more convincing, as over 80% of these patients eventually require surgery.
 Despite this the accepted cutoff to initiate treatment is still 5.5cms.
 Endovascular treatment of aneurysms (see below) has lower operative mortality than open surgery and it has been proposed that treating smaller aneurysms with stents will lead to benefits.
-An Italian/European trial is presently examing this specific question.
+The PIVOTAL and CAESAR trials shouls shed some more light on this important area.

 If your aneurysm bursts it